donhenton/react-restaurant/README.md

 ###Running and Developing###
 * gulp task 'dev' sets up system for local development
-* gulp task 'release' packages assets for placement into production the html will have to be adapted for its destination, butg is under src/html
+* gulp task 'release' packages assets for placement into production.
+The html will have to be adapted for its destination, but is under src/html